Connor-Madden/PeachInterfaces/README.md

 - **Delete items** from the catalogue
 - **Edit items** in the catalogue

-These functionalities are implemented within a functional GUI interface that includes five distinct fashion brands for variety.
+These functionalities are implemented within a functional GUI interface that includes at least five distinct fashion brands for variety.
+For more details on the brands, check out our [https://www.figma.com/design/UmCMeFAGiIxgV8TuBUHmbj/Peach-Interfaces?node-id=9-2&t=uSMTgTtrm3yoc0jZ-1](Figma) designs which include various catalogues featuring brands and the overall layout.

 ## How-to-Run